LostInGitHubLand/Optimization_GA/README.md

 # Optimization_GA
+**The aim of this work**
+This work was produced during a job interview in which I was given a small dataset and some basic knowledge on genetic algorithms, which I didn't know before, to solve a knapsack problem.
+The aim of the test was to approach a new topic (without getting lost in the details) and learn in a few days how to manage it to best solve the given task and find an optimal solution.
+It was fun, I love learning new things, even if I struggle not to get sucked into curiosity and get lost in the details.

 ## Overview of Genetic Algorithms

 **Inventor**: John Holland, a professor at the University of Michigan, is widely credited with developing the foundational concepts of genetic algorithms in the 1960s and 1970s.